nikola-vukicevic/breadcrumbs-nvim/README.md

 ## Motivation/rationale

-I check out 'the usual suspects', but considering that I had some small highlighting issues with nvim-navic and some issues displaying HTML tags with Aerial (and also, Aerial is much 'bigger' in scope), I decided to just write my own implementation from scratch.
+I check out 'the usual suspects', but considering that I had some small highlighting issues with nvim-navic and some issues displaying HTML tags with Aerial (and also, Aerial is much 'bigger' in scope), I decided to just write my own implementation from scratch and 'be done with it'.

 ## Installation